 Acting as the silent heroes of our home, our roofs do their job so well that we often take them for granted.
-When it comes to the condition of our roofs, it can be difficult to know when the right time is for an upgrade or if it’s needed.
+When it comes to the condition of our roofs, it is difficult to know when a roof upgrade is needed.
 Fortunately, Glick’s Exteriors has all the information you need after the stormy winter season to make sure your house, and everyone in it, is well protected.

-Even though roofs are designed to be durable, they can be weathered down over time.
-The harsher the storm, the greater the risk that your roof can be damaged in ways that we cannot physically see underneath but can pick up on.
-After a storm, it is wise to check your property for any loose or fallen shingles.
-Shingles act as a sort of “armor” for your roof and are the primary means of protection.
-If you see an excessive amount on your property, you should strongly consider an upgrade.
+Even though roofs are designed to be durable, they get weathered down over time.
+The harsher the storm, the greater the risk that your roof will be damaged.
+After a storm, check your property for any loose or fallen shingles.
+Shingles act as an “armor” for your roof and are the primary means of protection.
+Any time you you see many loose shingles on your property, it is time to consider an upgrade.

 During a severe storm, a cracked roof allows wind to howl through and infiltrate the top level of your home.
 Left untreated over time, this will affect the wooden support beams.
 Cracks arise due to damage from falling debris or shingles curling and peeling off.

 Mark Your Calendar